Curb (album): Reception

 Curb received mixed to negative reviews from critics.
 In The New Rolling Stone Album Guide, published in 2004, Curb was awarded one and a half stars and criticised for its "generic heft [which] got the band nowhere".
 Reviewing the album for musicOMH, David Rafaello claimed that Curb is "stuck in a time capsule labelled 'mid-90s paralysis'", suggesting that it was only released internationally in 2002 in an attempt to "cash in on the momentary fame and success of the group".
 Continuing to condemn the album, Rafaello suggested that "It's hard to think of another recent release by any major force that is so monochromatic and derivative", berating frontman Chad Kroeger's vocal performance and labelling "most" of the songs on the record as "dull".

 Upon its international release by Roadrunner Records in 2002, Curb registered at number 182 on the US Billboard 200.
 The album also entered the UK Albums Chart at number 185, peaked at number 24 on the UK Rock & Metal Albums Chart, reached number 79 on the German Albums Chart, and reached number 72 on the Swiss Albums Chart.
-Despite not charting in the band's home country, Curb was certified gold by Music Canada in 2010 for sales of 50,000 units, and in 2015 was certified silver by the British Phonographic Industry for sales in the UK of 60,000 units.
+Despite not charting in the band's home country, Curb was certified gold by Music Canada in 2010 for sales of 50,000 units; in 2015, the album was certified silver by the British Phonographic Industry for sales in the UK of 60,000 units.